anthonyhamilton360/ostickets-prereqs/README.md

 <p>
-Go to the Security tab and click on Advanced
+Go to the Security tab and click on Advanced.
 </p>
 <br />